Keto Bagels

 How do I store leftover bagels?

-You can store leftover keto bagels in an airtight container at room temperature for up to 3 days.
-For longer storage, consider freezing them and toasting them straight from the freezer when you're ready to enjoy.
+Store them in an airtight container at room temperature for up to 3 days.
+For longer storage, freeze them and toast straight from the freezer when you're ready to eat.

 Can I make these bagels without using an egg?